anan44/it-starts-with-clojure/materials/1-first-things-first/3-clojure-and-IDE.md

 1. Easiest way to install VSC is to download it from their website: https://code.visualstudio.com/

-2. After this you have to install Clojure plugin.
+2. After this you have to install [Calva plugin](https://marketplace.visualstudio.com/items?itemName=betterthantomorrow.calva).
    This will provide linting and easy access to REPL.
-Clojure plugin can be installed from VSC Marketplace.
+Calva plugin can be installed from VSC Marketplace.

-3. With Clojure plugin correctly installed your VSC should automatically connect to REPL when opening a file in clojure project.
+3. With Calva plugin correctly installed we can connect VSC to running REPL

-4. To Evaluate a form:

-   1. Move cursor to form you with to evaluate
-   2. Open VSC Command Pallet and search for "Clojure: Eval and show the result".
-   3. See the results in VSC output

-5. When developing Clojure you will be Evaluating forms all the time, so I would suggest that you will create a short cut for Eval and show the result.
-This can be done from VSC Keyboard Shortcuts.

 ## [Intellij IDEA](https://www.jetbrains.com/idea/) + [Cursive](https://cursive-ide.com/) (recommended for future usage)